 In the Place of a Parent: How the Courts View In Loco Parentis

 Attorneys often speak a language that sounds foreign to many people today.
 Much of this legalese stems from Latin terms that represent the foundation of our modern legal codes.
-One of those terms can play a big role in custody cases: in loco parentis.
+One of those terms can play a big role in legal custody cases: in loco parentis.

 What does it mean to act in loco parentis?

 By definition, in loco parentis means “in the place of a parent.”
 In Pennsylvania, the courts provide greater detail, stating that the status of in loco parentis can be granted to “one who has assumed and discharged parental duties on behalf of the child but is not a natural parent.”
+In a nutshell, it refers to the legal responsibility of an individual or – in certain circumstances – an organization to perform some of the responsibilities of a parent.

 Technically it is also required that the person filing to act in place of the parent must have lived with the child for over six months.
 If grandparents want to file for custody the child must has lived with them for 12 months before the parents have taken the child back.